 QHDHPs have specific guidelines in terms of allowable deductibles and out-of-pocket costs.
 These are adjusted annually by the IRS.
-Generally, the premiums for QHDHPs are lower than traditional copay plans, however, the major benefit of a QHDHP is that it allows covered insureds to open and contribute to an IRS-qualified health savings account.
-In 2020, you can make tax-free deposits into this account (even if you take the standard deductions and don’t itemize) of up to $3,550 for individuals or $7,100 for family coverage.
+Generally, the premiums for QHDHPs are lower than traditional copay plans, however, one of the major benefits of a QHDHP is that it allows covered insureds to open and contribute to an IRS-qualified health savings account.
+In 2021, you can make tax-free deposits into this account (even if you take the standard deductions and don’t itemize) of up to $3,600 for individuals or $7,200 for family coverage.
 If you’re 55 or older, you can contribute an extra $1,000 a year.

 This money is yours to withdraw, tax free, at any time, to pay for qualified medical expenses that aren’t covered by your QHDHP.
 You can reimburse yourself after the fact if you prefer – so if you incur a medical expense in 2017 but pay for it without withdrawing money from your HSA, you can opt to reimburse yourself for that spending several years down the road, as long as you keep your receipts.

 Health insurance premiums are not a qualified medical expense, however HSA funds can be used for COBRA premiums, Medicare premiums (other than premiums for a Medicare supplemental policy, such as Medigap), long-term care premiums, or health insurance premiums paid while the person is receiving unemployment benefits .